 - Free guide: Goldco Precious Metals provides free information about using precious metals to secure financial health, including a free Gold IRA Guide, a free Silver IRA Guide and detailed website overviews of various gold and silver coins.

 - Hands-on help: When a Goldco Precious Metals customer decides to roll over an existing retirement account to a precious metals IRA, the company works with the existing retirement account company to ensure a smooth transaction without any added taxes or penalties.

-The Patriot Gold Group sells gold, silver, platinum and palladium for cash purchase and for IRA investment.
-They offer investor direct pricing to manage the costs for consumers.
+The Patriot Gold Group sells gold, silver, platinum and palladium for cash purchase or IRA investment.
+It offers investor-direct pricing to manage the costs for customers.

 - Free newsletter: All interested consumers can sign up to receive Patriot Gold Group’s free newsletters, which include market news and economic forecasts.
 To request a newsletter, consumers should fill out the Contact Us form on Patriot’s website.